What is takotsubo cardiomyopathy?

 At first, you might also be treated for a heart attack.
 For instance, you may be given aspirin.
 This treatment may last until your healthcare provider determines your symptoms aren’t caused by a heart attack.

-What are the complications of takotsubo cardiomyopathy?
+What are possible complications of takotsubo cardiomyopathy?

 - Backward flow of blood inside the heart (mitral regurgitation)